Quantfury Daily Gazette

 What is probable is the increased fatigue and injury risk that players would have to bear.
 Also, rich clubs which pay the players aren’t big fans of the idea.
 Having FIFA decide how to allocate the extra amount of revenue generated among FIFA members doesn’t sound exciting to them.
 In addition, there’s a chance of seeing a drop in revenue in continental tournaments – such as the Euro and Copa América – as partners and investors could see them as less appealing than the world cup.

 Therefore, biennial world cup revenues from sponsors or television rights – which is the biggest source of revenue for FIFA – may come at the expense of football clubs and domestic competitions.
-Companies such as Fox Corporation (NASDAQ: FOXA), who acquired television rights for the 2022 World Cup through Fox Sports, may want to invest in global rather than continental tournaments.
-Media companies are examples of the few stakeholders that will happily support a biennial world cup.
+Companies such as Fox Corp (NASDAQ: FOXA), who acquired television rights for the 2022 World Cup through Fox Sports, may want to invest in global rather than continental tournaments.
+Media companies like Fox (NASDAQ: FOXA) are examples of the few stakeholders that will happily support a biennial world cup.

 But there’s more.
 It’s not only rich clubs that are currently unsatisfied with FIFA and its plans, but also the small clubs that develop new talent.
 Training compensation payments to clubs stalled between 2011-2020, whereas commissions for players’ representatives per transfer jumped 5 times in the same period.